Staaar0/cs2-Faceit-Levels/README.md

 mm_client_extra_addons			"3718321446,3472082269"
 ```
 ## notice
+- about the workshop map you do not need to Subscribe manually MultiAddonManager will do everything for you
+- i just release it so i am waiting for steam to approve it
 - for better experience i highly recommended Disabling any plugin that change coins/pins.
 - CS2FaceitLevels plugin will override them but it will take 15sec to reapply FaceitLevles :)